 You'll want to open the aperture as wide as it can go - depending on your lens.
 Some open as far as f/1.2, others open to f/2.8 or f/4 (the lower the number, the more 'open' the lens is).
 When we refer to a 'fast lens,' that's referencing a lens that opens up (stops down) very wide - generally speaking, f/1.8, f/1.4, f/1.2.
 Anything at or below f/2.0.

 You'll have to check the lens you're using (we will go over a few recommendations here shortly) - but generally speaking, you want to keep the aperture open as wide as possible in indoor low light situations.

 Remember, we aren't using a flash here - so you'll want to absorb as much natural or artificial light within the environment as possible.
 All light (regardless of quality) is better than increasing ISO to amplify what's already there.

 To do this, you'll want to slow your shutter speed.

-To get the slowest shutter possible without a tripod, set your camera to manual or aperture priority mode.
+Set your camera to manual or aperture priority mode to get the slowest shutter possible without a tripod.
 This will allow you to change both ISO and shutter speed at once - essentially telling the camera what is more important at that moment (light sensitivity vs. motion blur).

 You'll need to gauge what you're shooting versus your shutter speed.
-Fast action (dancing, boxing, performances), generally require a faster shutter .
-This is because the higher the shutter speed, the faster the camera is able to 'freeze' the motion.
+Fast action (dancing, boxing, performances) generally requires a faster shutter.
+The higher the shutter speed, the faster the camera can 'freeze' the motion.

 Shutter speed introduces blur or dragging.
 This can be more apparent the slower your shutter is versus the motion.

 Generally speaking, I shoot between 1/125th and 1/500th.
 However, I'm only at or close to 1/500th during dance performances, and there is a lot of fast motion (spinning in dresses, jumping, rolling, etc.)

 I will then adjust my ISO accordingly.